-Free and Reduced Price Meals are available to families who believe they may qualify.
-If your family chooses to apply please complete a free and reduced application.
-New this year, applications can be completed via Stratapps our new online application system, or you can download and print a Free and Reduced Meal Price Application Form.
-The forms can be obtained and returned (completed) to any school office.
+Free and Reduced Price Meals are available to families who qualify.
+If you would like to apply please complete a free and reduced application.
+Applications can be completed via Stratapps our online application system, or you can download and print a Free and Reduced Application Form Here.
+The forms can also be picked up and returned (completed) to any school office.
 You will be notified by mail of your child's status.
-Until notification, you must provide your child with a lunch or lunch money.
+Until notification, you must provide your child with lunch or lunch money.

 A new application must be submitted each year.
 You are encouraged to complete and return your new application as soon as possible.